-8.C.5 Prepare for discussions by finding relevant and specific connections to the topic or text.
+- 8.C.5 Prepare for discussions by finding relevant and specific connections to the topic or text. - 8.C.6 Engage in a range of discussions and/or debates. - a.

-- a.
 Use active listening skills to stay focused and present. - b.
 Reference others' ideas and/or connections to a text. - c.
-Synthesize texts.

-8.C.7 Collaborate cooperatively with peers to accomplish a common goal or purpose.
+Synthesize texts. - 8.C.7 Collaborate cooperatively with peers to accomplish a common goal or purpose.